tiago-eusebio-dev/OxygenOS-Sound-Pack/README.md

 ## Description
-Replace your ROM's sounds with the ones from OxygenOS… and maybe one or two surprises! 😎
+Replace your ROM's sounds with the ones from OxygenOS!

 #### Current Version
 1.0